s201236215H/data_mining_music_classification/README.md

 4. ```python m_classify.m```

 ###Unfinished task
 The task of data mining should use cross-validation set instead of only training and testing set.
-We can use the library of sklearn for more accuracy.
+We can use the library of sklearn for improving performence measure.
+Also, find other ways to have better accuracy.
 ####more info:
 http://scikit-learn.org/stable/modules/cross_validation.html